Our team of

 We provide Nominee Director Services to local and foreign investors looking for nominee directors to be able to set up their business in the Philippines.
 Our consultants are highly knowledgeable of the roles and responsibilities of a nominee director, as well as other corporate housekeeping and legal compliance matters.

 What is a Nominee Director?

-A Nominee Director is a Filipino citizen and resident usually appointed by foreign shareholders who want to register a domestic/subsidiary corporation so they can fulfill compliance requirements during and after the company incorporation process.
+A Nominee Director is a Filipino citizen and resident appointed by foreign shareholders to fulfill compliance requirements during and after their company registration process in the Philippines.

 The nominee director shall have a non-executive role and cannot have direct involvement in the operational aspects of the business (i.e., vote in board meetings, open or be a signatory of the company’s corporate bank account, manage the company finances, etc.).

 Though non-executive, the nominee director still carries the general responsibility and inherent liability of directors to the potential risks of the business.